AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-50794-cannot-remove-gift-wrapping-from-customer-order-via-graphql.md

 ---
 title: "ACSD-50794: Cannot remove a gift wrapping from customer order via GraphQL"
-description: Apply the ACSD-50794 patch to fix the Adobe Commerce issue where users cannot remove a gift wrapping from customer order via GraphQL.
+description: Apply the ACSD-50794 patch to fix the Adobe Commerce issue where users cannot remove gift wrapping from the customer order via GraphQL.
 ---

 # ACSD-50794: Cannot remove a gift wrapping from customer order via GraphQL